-Goodwill consists primarily of customer and talent relationships arising from past business acquisitions.
-Intangible assets with finite lives are amortized over useful lives ranging from two to eight years.
+Goodwill represents the excess of the purchase price in a business combination over the fair value of the tangible and intangible assets acquired and the liabilities assumed.
+The Company's intangible assets other than goodwill consist of trademarks and trade name.
 Goodwill and intangible assets with indefinite lives are not subject to amortization, but rather to an annual assessment of impairment by applying a fair-value based test.
 A significant amount of judgment is required in estimating fair value and performing goodwill impairment tests.

-The Company annually assesses whether the carrying value of its intangible assets exceeds their fair value and, if necessary, records an impairment loss equal to any such excess.
+At least annually, the Company assesses whether the carrying value of its goodwill and intangible assets exceeds their fair value and, if necessary, records an impairment loss equal to any such excess.
+The Company sometimes utilizes an independent valuation specialist to assist with the determination of fair value.
 Each interim reporting period, the Company assesses whether events or circumstances have occurred which indicate that the carrying amount of an intangible asset exceeds its fair value.
 If the carrying amount of the intangible asset exceeds its fair value, an asset impairment charge will be recognized in an amount equal to that excess.